IntendaUK/opus-ui/CONTRIBUTING.md

 ## License

-By contributing to Opus UI, you agree that your contributions will be licensed under its [AGPLv3 license](https://github.com/IntendaUK/opus-ui/blob/main/LICENSE).
+By contributing to Opus UI, you agree that your contributions will be licensed under its [MIT license](https://github.com/IntendaUK/opus-ui/blob/main/LICENSE).

 ## Questions